Eight killed in shooting at California transit facility, suspect dead - News Break

 "I have family that live in San Jose.
 I've worked for many, many years with the mayor of San Jose and that police department," Harris said.
 "My prayers and my thoughts are with all of those families that have been affected."

-VTA said service wasn't impacted by the shooting, but Hendricks said that light rail service is now suspended and likely will remain suspended for several days.
+VTA said service wasn't impacted by the shooting but Hendricks said light rail service would be suspended at 12 p.m. local time.

 "We will have bus bridges in place to provide limited service while we work through this," VTA tweeted.
 "The light rail yard remains an active investigation scene, limiting our ability to provide service."

-ABC News' Josh Margolin, Aaron Katersky, Alex Stone, Jack Date, Justin Gomez, Luke Barr and Jenna Harrison contributed to this report.
+ABC News' Josh Margolin, Aaron Katersky, Alex Stone, Jack Date, Luke Barr and Jenna Harrison contributed to this report.

 Copyright © 2021, ABC Audio.
 All rights reserved.